ESPRI-Mod/hermes-client/docs/usage.rst

 **--duplicate-action**

-	Action to take when adding a metric with a duplicate hash identifier.
-Default = skip.
+	Action to take when adding a metric with a duplicate hash identifier.  **Default = skip**.

 	**skip** = duplicate metrics are ignored.